Can I Get a Florida Hardship License

 Who to Contact if You Are a Pinellas County Resident

-If you reside in St. Petersburg, Clearwater, Dunedin, Safety Harbor, Tarpon Springs, Palm Harbor, Largo, St. Pete Beach, Treasure Island, Gulfport, Pasadena, Indian Rocks Beach, Indian Shores, Redington Shores, Madeira Beach or Belleair and are interested in obtaining a hardship license after a multiple conviction DUI suspension, you should contact the Suncoast Safety Council at 727/442-0233.
+If you reside in St. Petersburg, Clearwater, Dunedin, Safety Harbor, Tarpon Springs, Palm Harbor, Largo, St. Pete Beach, Treasure Island, Gulfport, Pasadena, Indian Rocks Beach, Indian Shores, Redington Shores, Madeira Beach or Belleair and are interested in obtaining a hardship license after a multiple conviction DUI suspension, you should contact the Suncoast Safety Council at 727-442-0233.
 The Suncoast Safety Council’s website contains up-to-date information on the fees and costs associated with Special Supervision Services.

-*For purposes of calculating whether a DUI conviction takes place within five or ten years of a prior DUI, you should look to the date of conviction of the prior DUI and ask whether it is within five years (or ten years, if applicable) of the date of your next DUI offense.
+*For purposes of calculating whether a DUI conviction takes place within five or ten years of a prior DUI, you should look at the date of conviction of the prior DUI and ask whether it is within five years (or ten years, if applicable) of the date of your next DUI offense.
 See Florida Statute Section 316.193(6)(b)-(c).